FedoskaF/tgbot/README.md

 Well...

-There will be two TG-bots, one of them is already here
+There will be two TG-bots, one of them is already here (upd. i delete it)